tdhopper/ultratall-ultralight/MAIN.md

 ##### Notes

 <small>Finding a tent that will fit me inside and keep me dry has been nearly impossible.
 An advantage of this shelter is that my wife and I can both fit under it easily.</small>

+<small>Before I got the 8x10, I had a [MacCat Deluxe](http://www.outdoorequipmentsupplier.com/maccat_tarps.php) from Outdoor Equipment Supplier.
+It was big, but I was afraid that it wouldn't keep me dry in the rain due to the cut.</small>

 <small>I am considering buying a customized sized, cuben fiber bivy from [Borah Gear](http://borahgear.com) as additional protection from wet ground and insects.</small>